-The Economic Development Act 2012 (the Act) establishes the Minister for Economic Development Queensland (MEDQ) as a corporation sole to exercise the functions of
+The Economic Development Act 2012 (the Act) establishes the Minister for Economic Development Queensland (MEDQ) as a corporation sole to exercise the functions and delegations of the Act.

 The main purpose of the Act is to facilitate economic development and development for community purposes in the State.
 The Act seeks to achieve this by establishing the MEDQ and providing for a streamlined planning and development framework for particular parts of the State declared as Priority Development Areas (PDAs).